GrieferAtWork/KOSmk4/kos/README.md

 - `./misc`
 	- Build tools and scripts needed for compiling/maintaining KOS
 - `./src`
-	- Root folder system library- and kernel sources
+	- Root folder for system library- and kernel sources

 ### Files